SlyyCooper/Documentation-in-Markdown/langgraph-2025/langchain-ai.github.io-20250110-213137.md

 API Reference: ChatAnthropic | TavilySearchResults | BaseMessage | StateGraph | add_messages | ToolNode | tools_condition

-## Part 3: Adding Memory to the Chatbot¶
+## Part 3: Adding Memory to the Chatbot

 Our chatbot can now use tools to answer user questions, but it doesn't remember the context of previous interactions.
 This limits its ability to have